vinaysingh254/vsportal-demo/README.md

 ## how to run
+## do build
-#mvn clean install package
+mvn clean install package
+## start service with inbuild tomcat
-#mvn tomcat7:run
+mvn tomcat7:run